Rail transportation in the United States: 20th century

 The original working brand name for NRPC was Railpax, which eventually became Amtrak.
 At the time, many Washington insiders viewed the corporation as a face-saving way to give passenger trains the one "last hurrah" demanded by the public, but expected that the NRPC would quietly disappear in a few years as public interest waned.
 However, while Amtrak's political and financial support have often been shaky, popular and political support for Amtrak has allowed it to survive into the 21st century.

-Similarly, to preserve a declining freight rail industry, Congress passed the Regional Rail Reorganization Act of 1973 (sometimes called the "3R Act").
+To preserve a declining freight rail industry, Congress passed the Regional Rail Reorganization Act of 1973, sometimes called the "3R Act".
 The act was an attempt to salvage viable freight operations from the bankrupt Penn Central and other lines in the northeast, mid-Atlantic and Midwestern regions.
 The law created the Consolidated Rail Corporation (Conrail), a government-owned corporation, which began operations in 1976.
 Another law, the Railroad Revitalization and Regulatory Reform Act of 1976 (the "4R Act"), provided more specifics for the Conrail acquisitions and set the stage for more comprehensive deregulation of the railroad industry.
 Portions of the Penn Central, Erie Lackawanna, Reading Railroad, Ann Arbor Railroad, Central Railroad of New Jersey, Lehigh Valley, and Lehigh and Hudson River were merged into Conrail.
-On December 31, 1996 the Atchison, Topeka and Santa Fe Railway merged with the Burlington Northern Railroad, creating the Burlington Northern Santa Fe Railway.
+On December 31, 1996, the Atchison, Topeka and Santa Fe Railway merged with the Burlington Northern Railroad, creating the Burlington Northern Santa Fe Railway.

 The freight industry continued its decline until Congress passed the Staggers Rail Act in 1980, which largely deregulated the rail industry.
 Since then, U.S. freight railroads have reorganized, discontinued their lightly used routes and returned to profitability.

 Freight railroads

 Freight railroads play an important role in the U.S. economy, especially for moving imports and exports using containers, and for shipments of coal and oil.
-According to the British news magazine The Economist, "They are universally recognised in the industry as the best in the world."
-Productivity rose 172% between 1981 and 2000, while rates decreased by 55% (after accounting for inflation).
-Rail's share of the American freight market rose to 43%, the highest for any rich country.
+Productivity rose 172% between 1981 and 2000, while rates decreased by 55%, after accounting for inflation.
+Rail's share of the American freight market rose to 43%.

 U.S. railroads still play a major role in the nation's freight shipping.
 They carried 750 billion ton-miles by 1975 which doubled to 1.5 trillion ton-miles in 2005.
-In the 1950s, the U.S. and Europe moved roughly the same percentage of freight by rail; by 2000, the share of U.S. rail freight was 38% while in Europe only 8% of freight traveled by rail.
-In 2000, while U.S. trains moved 2,390 billion ton-kilometers of freight, the 15-nation European Union moved only 304 billion ton-kilometers of freight.
-In terms of ton-miles, railroads annually move more than 25% of the United States' freight and connect businesses with each other across the country and with markets overseas.
-In 2018, US rail freight had a transport energy efficiency of 473 tons.miles per gallon of fuel.
+In the 1950s, the U.S. and Europe moved roughly the same percentage of freight by rail; by 2000, the share of U.S. rail freight was 38% while in Europe only 8% of freight traveled by rail; a large proportion of this difference is due to external factors such as geography and higher use of goods like coal.

+In ton-miles, railroads annually move more than 25% of the United States' freight and connect businesses with each other across the country and with markets overseas.
+In 2018, US rail freight had a transport energy efficiency of 473 ton-miles per gallon of fuel.
+In recent years, railroads have gradually been losing intermodal traffic to trucking.